Intervention/docs/image/v3/modifying/effects.md

 > public Image::blur(int $amount = 5): ImageInterface

-Apply a gaussian blur effect on the current image.
-Use the optional `amount` argument to define the effect strenght with values between `0` and `100`.
+Applies a gaussian blur effect to the current image.
+Use the optional `amount` argument to specify the strength of the effect with values between `0` and `100`.

-**With GD driver this method is performance intensive on larger amounts of blur.
-Use with care.**
+**With the GD driver this method is performance intensive for larger blur amounts.
+Use with caution.**

 #### Parameters